JJ Hanrahan: Clermont Auvergne

 Hanrahan joined French Top 14 club Clermont on a one-year contract, with the option of a second year, ahead of the 2021–22 season.
 He made his competitive debut for the club in their opening fixture of the 2021–22 Top 14 season away to Lyon on 5 September 2021, starting at fly-half and scoring a try in Clermont's 28–19 defeat.

 Dragons

 Hanrahan moved to Wales to join Newport-based club Dragons on a three-year contract from the 2022–23 season, and made his senior competitive debut for the club in their 44–6 defeat against Edinburgh in round one of the 2022–23 United Rugby Championship on 17 September 2022, starting and scoring all of Dragons' points from two penalties.
 Hanrahan scored 18 points off the kicking tee in the Dragons' 23–17 home win against his former club Munster in round two of the URC on 25 September 2022, helping his new club to their first win against the province in seven years.

+Connacht

+Hanrahan was released early from his contract with the Dragons and returned to Ireland to join Connacht ahead of the 2023–24 season.

+Second Return to Munster

+In March 2025 it was confirmed that Hanrahan would rejoin Munster for a third spell, with a two-year deal from July 2025 to June 2027.